MarkusMichaelRau/OrdinalClassification/README.md

 ===About===
-This bucket hosts code to compress a reshift PDF.
-We also provide code to test the performance of the compression.
+This bucket hosts code to estimate redshift distributions.
+I'm still in the process of migrating all my code to this bucket.
+If you require code please just email me and hopefully we can make it work.
 === Depdenencies ===

 randomForest package